Welcome to our

 By reporting phishing and cyber crime you could be helping protect other organisations.
 The NCSC’s Takedown Service, which removed more than 2.7 million scams from the internet last year alone.

-Article: Local Government Cyber Security and password management is covered by our IT department, isn’t it? - published about 2 years ago.
+Article: Local Government Cyber Security and password management is covered by our IT department, isn’t it? - published over 2 years ago.

 https://www.ecrcentre.co.uk/post/local-government-cyber-security-and-password-management-is-covered-by-our-it-department-isn-t-it